 Academic Assistance Programs

-Academic Probation – Students whose cumulative GPA falls below 2.00 for the second consecutive semester are placed on academic probation.
-Students on academic probation will be expected to participate in the Probationary Assistance (PASS) Program and other services offered by the Office of Student Retention and Success.
+Academic Probation – Students whose cumulative GPA falls below 2.0 for the second consecutive semester are placed on academic probation.
+Students on academic probation will be expected to participate in the Probationary Assistance (PASS) program and other services offered by the Office of Student Retention and Success.

-The goal of the Probationary Assistance (PASS) Program is to provide students on probation with the tools needed to obtain good academic standing.
+The goal of the PASS program is to provide students on probation with the tools needed to obtain good academic standing.
 PASS offers small group sessions of 8-10 students who meet weekly with a trained graduate assistant.
 The program is designed to help the student build a foundation for success through relevant information, activities and discussions.
 The small group sessions allow the leader to tailor the meetings to more closely meet the needs of each group.
 PASS provides an opportunity for each student to create an academic/personal plan for success based on individual goals.

 Data indicate that students who participate actively in PASS have a greater probability of succeeding academically than those who do not.

 The Office of Student Retention and Success is available to students who need information or general assistance, or who encounter difficulties with processes, procedures or personalities on campus.
 Established means of dealing with such concerns are used (students are informed of the appropriate processes or procedures to follow and are expected to use these).
 The Office of Student Retention and Success monitors the concern(s) and becomes directly involved only if established means do not resolve the issue(s).